klecko/KISS/docs/pages/to_do.md

 - JS Injecter
 - Deauth Attack (maybe comes with a DHCP Spoofing attack)
 - Update documentation.
+- Add a little script to modify the config file from cmd.

 ### Incoming minor changes
 - Possibility of adding a target to JS Injecter.